 Accidental placements of levidrome pairs are extraordinarily phenomenal, because that is when the magic really happens.
 The author unintentially uses both pairs of a levidrome close enough to each other that a wary reader will recognize them.
 Those are wild levidromes.
 No planning.
 No preparation.
 Just luck of the draw.

 The levidrome finder tool we developed will help find those levidromes in the wild, and if their levidromic pair is in your text selection, then it will help you find those magical instances.

 Phew, this article made me a bit stressed, I think I will flow down to the kitchen and wolf down some leftover desserts.
 Accidental levidromes?
 Ah ha, you caught me.
 But a double whammy levidromic pair in a single sentence?
 Too tempting to resist, and besides, what a great way to end this article on a doubly magical note. ;)

 We have introduced a new tool to help people find levidromes in various documents.

 The tool is called Levidrome Finder.
-To used the tool, you copy your text, then paste it into the text box of the tool, and click on "Find those Levidromes".
+To used the tool you copy your text then paste it into the text box of the tool then click on "Find those Levidromes".
 The process will then seek out the language you have selected and find any matching levidromes.
 It will hilite the levidromes and mark them as bold if both pairs are in the same document.
 There is also a summary at the bottom of the results page with counts of all levidromes found.

 The image we have in this article shows a snippet from the NYTimes text after we did a copy and paste of their website.
 From the December 16, 2018 web edition of the NY Times, our Levidrome finder found 185 levidromes from 1856 words from their website.
 Not bad.
 Ten percent of the front page on that day were levidromes!
 If we change the language selection to English-Insane, it is closer to 20 percent.
 And, there were also 4 levidrome pairs found as well (both partners of the levidrome pair).
 We think that is pretty exciting.